 Residential services and supportive housing are exactly what they sound like: residential placements for individuals with a mental illness, who may not be able to live safely on their own.

-Programs in Assertive Community Treatment (“PACT”) is integrated rehabilitation, treatment, and support services for people living in the community with a serious mental illness.
+Programs in Assertive Community Treatment (“PACT”) are integrated rehabilitation, treatment, and support services for people living in the community with a serious mental illness.
 Services may include prescription management, education, career counseling, job seeking skills training, or other kinds of ongoing support.
 Services may vary by county and provider.

-Residential Placement for Person with Mental Illness
+Residential Placement for a Person with Mental Illness

 Getting a “good” residential placement takes a long time.
 Think multiple years.
 So, the earlier you start the process the better.
 You need to see us as soon as possible.